Dart-Code/Website/_docs/commands.md

 For more information on getting started with your first app, see the [Get Started: Test Drive](https://flutter.io/get-started/test-drive/#vscode) section of the Flutter website.

+## Flutter: Open Widget Sample

+This commands provides easy access to all Flutter widget sample applications.
+You will be shown a list of all available samples, and selecting one will open the sample in VS Code ready for you to run by pressing `F5`.

 ## Flutter: Run Flutter Doctor

 This commands runs `flutter doctor` and shows the results in the `Output` pane.